microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
      * Information about the data breakpoints.
 The array elements correspond to
-     * the elements of the input argument 'breakpoints' array.
+     * the elements of the input argument `breakpoints` array.
      */
     breakpoints: Breakpoint[];
   };